btcpayserver/btcpayserver-doc/README.md

 ![Architecture](img/Architecture.png)

-BTCPay server saves its data into SQLite DB of postgres.
+BTCPay server saves its data into either a SQLite or a PostgreSQL database.

 ## Where to go next?